top of page

 ‬“The servant who knows the master’s will and does not get ready or does not do what the master wants will be beaten with many blows.
 But the one who does not know and does things deserving punishment will be beaten with few blows...

-These verses are very clear - Those who know the scriptures well, and still reject it, will be punished more severely by God = deeper hell.
+These verses are very clear - Those who know the Scriptures well, and still reject it, will be punished more severely by God = deeper hell.
 But the person who never heard the Gospel, this person's punishment is much less ("a few blows") = shallower hell.
 See Truths about Heaven & Hell for more on levels in both.

 And this from Jesus, telling us about people who witnessed miracles and still rejected God!
 He used the term "woe to you... on judgement day":